Smart Tech Marketing Ideas for Your Small Business: A Growth Guide

 4. Cybersecurity in Marketing

-- Traditional Idea: Print a brochure.
-Tech-Powered Idea: Create a downloadable PDF version for your website and a dynamic, interactive online brochure.
-[48]
+- Old Idea: Print a brochure.
+Tech-Powered Idea: Create a beautiful, downloadable PDF on your site and an interactive online version that pulls people in.

-- Traditional Idea: Host an in-store event.
-Tech-Powered Idea: Host a webinar or a live streaming event on social media to reach a global audience, and use event management software for registrations and follow-ups.
-[2]
+- Old Idea: Host an event in your store.
+Tech-Powered Idea: Host a webinar or a live Q&A on social media to reach a global audience, using event software to manage it all smoothly.

 Building Your Marketing Tech Stack: Essential Business Solutions